VRConservation/geosp-draft/intro.md

 Russell, Vance.
 2024.
 Free and Open Source Geospatial Solutions.
 Jupyterbook.org.

 ## Support
 This book is a free to use resource to anyone.
-If you would like to support me, provide a donation, or buy me a coffee, please go to #####.com.
+If you would like to support me, provide a donation, or buy me a coffee, please go to my [buymeacoffe](https://www.buymeacoffee.com/3point) site.
 I will be adding chapters and resources in the future.
-Thank you!
+Thank you for your support!

 ## Why this book
 Accessing, processing, and analyzing geospatial data can be daunting tasks, often hindered by issues such as data accessibility, compatibility, and cost constraints.
 There are a lot of geospatial resources, tutorials, and books out there but most focus on specific tools, such as Spatial SQL by Matt Forrest or the Google Earth Engine remote sensing book at eefa.org.
 This book is a resource to provide a beginners guide to getting going with each of those and compare free and open source software to paid resources and books.